okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-implementation/test-hook/index.md

     `The user John Doe has been deactivated on the Okta org!`

-> **Tip:** Review the [troubleshooting](/docs/guides/overview-and-considerations/troubleshooting) section for information if encountering any setup or configuration difficulties.
+> **Note:** Review the [troubleshooting](/docs/guides/overview-and-considerations/troubleshooting) section for information if you encounter any setup or configuration difficulties.